Kalyani2712/PRODIGY_WD_04/README.md

 - **Responsive Layout**: Adaptable design that looks great on mobile phones, tablets, and desktops.
 - **Interactive Elements**: Engaging design elements for smooth navigation and enhanced user experience.

-## 🚀 Getting Started

-To view or modify this portfolio locally, follow these steps:

 ## 🔧Technologies Used

 **HTML:** For structuring the content of the portfolio.